vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 549n, 552, 6310. are far from insight into astra | Gphastharatnākara of Candeśvara nomy of Greeks before Pto- 1876n. lemy 518n; settled in India | Gșhyaparifi ṣta 75n-76n. after Alexander's invasion, Gșhya and Dbarma stras took learnt Sanskrit, some wrote their knowledge of astronomy works in Sanskrit and became

-from astronomical works 480, worshippers of Viṣnu, 616,585 ; | Gruyasūtras 223, 13230; wany tried to peep into future before
+from astronomical works 480, worshippers of Viṣṇu, 616,585 ; | Gruyasūtras 223, 13230; wany tried to peep into future before

 G, have passages on Sāntis the advent of astrology by